aforward/version_tasks/README.md

     MIX_QUIET=1 mix version.<current|inc|next|tag|up>

-Notice the MIX_QUIET=1, this is important if you want to use these scripts in other scripts and only get the answer back, not the additional debugging outputs.
+Notice the MIX_QUIET=1, can sometimes be important if you are using this within a `dev` environment where additional debugging output might be included

-The examples below will omit the `MIX_QUIET=1`for brevity.
+The examples below will omit the `MIX_QUIET=1`for brevity, and as it isn't strictly required.

 #### mix version.current